tochukwumunonye/MyCryptoApp/README.md

 ## Improvement
+- App should be made to operate offline first because network availability is not always guaranteed
 -  I feel Paging Library should be used for pagination to allow the app use both network bandwidth and system resources more efficiently
 -  I also will be grateful to hear your feedback/criticism so I can improve and make different decisions next time.